zyang0009/boardgamerecommender/README.md

 # Boardgame Recommendations
-A recommender for boardgames based on individual preference.  <a href src="http://3.16.11.139:8080/">Try Recommender</a>
+A recommender for boardgames based on individual preference.  <a href src="http://3.16.11.139:8080/">Click to Try Recommender</a>